A Brief History

 Rev. Anson wrote in the Polson church’s 100-year history booklet some thoughts that are timeless and bear keeping in mind always:

 “Who can be sure what the future will bring to Polson Presbyterian Church?
 God has a way of surprising us with new opportunities and callings.
 Above all, our congregation needs to be faithful in seeing God’s Spirit at work in the world around us and then learning to be a part of it….
 Our constant prayer needs to be one of ‘Lord, lift our eyes and our heads above the confines of our daily lives that we might see you at work in the world.
 We look to you, not for some heavenly vision of what comes later, but that we might see the world around us as you see it.
 Help us to see the needs and the joys of our neighbors and strangers.
 Goad us to action that we might not sit idly by.
 Teach us what it means to be your presence in the world as we live our lives for you and your glory.
 Amen’”

 The Rev. Dr. Ronald B. Fritts served the Polson and Dayton churches as Interim Pastor from May 2019 - May 2020.
 His energetic and engaging sermons vividly conveyed what the words of Scripture mean for us in today’s world.

 In September 2020, the Rev. Dr. Paul E. Hayden arrived to serve the Polson and Dayton churches as Interim Pastor.
-Both churches benefit from his 42 years of experience as a Presbyterian minister serving churches in the Western United States and two months as a pulpit exchange minister in Scotland.
+Both churches benefit from his years of experience as a Presbyterian minister.
+Rev. Hayden concluded his time with the parish on Easter Sunday, 2022.